19hours/sg-statutes/Acts/Securities and Futures Act.md

 [1/2005]

-(3C) After a prospectus or profile statement is registered with the Authority, an advertisement or a publication does not contravene subsection (1) if it complies with such requirements as may be prescribed by the Authority.
+(3C) After a prospectus or profile statement is registered with the Authority, an advertisement or a publication does not contravene subsection (1) if it complies with such requirements as may be prescribed by the Authority by regulations made under section 341.

+[Act 34 of 2012 wef 19/08/2016]

 [1/2005]